This easy chicken florentine casserole is quick and easy to prepare. It’s a creamy blend of cut chicken, spinach and Parmesan cheese.

 I’m a big fan of easy casserole dishes like this chicken Florentine casserole.
 If you love casseroles too, you may want to check out this post of tasty low carb chicken casserole dishes.

-A lot of recipes like this one use condensed cream of mushroom soup as the base for the sauce.
+A lot of recipes use condensed cream of mushroom soup as the base for the sauce.
 We know that this adds unnecessary carbs to the dish!

 For those who don’t care for mayonnaise, you could make the sauce using a thickened heavy cream instead.
 You may want to change up the seasoning as well to suit your own taste.
 I also think adding some bacon would make this dish a bit more delicious.